Microsoft plans to tap smart TVs, streaming devices for Xbox games

-Microsoft (MSFT.O) said on Thursday it was working with global TV manufacturers so that gamers can play Xbox games through internet-connected televisions without any extra hardware other than a controller.
+STOCKHOLM (Reuters) - Microsoft said on Thursday it was working with global TV manufacturers so that gamers can play Xbox games through internet-connected televisions without any extra hardware other than a controller.

 Xbox is also building its own streaming devices for cloud gaming to reach gamers on any TV or monitor without the need for a console.